Bradleyh212/Narc_Recon/README.txt

 Step 9 : Create a function to find by upc, make a constraint for if theres a different pack size to choose which one

+Step 10 : Create receiving page to add the drug

 Last step : work on ui